Wondering about the eviction process in Arizona?

 Violation of the lease agreement.

-Arizona landlords can also evict a tenant for failing to uphold the terms of the lease agreement.
+Arizona landlords can also evict a if the tenant violates or fails to uphold the terms of the lease agreement.
 For example, making unauthorized changes or keeping unauthorized pets despite the rental agreement forbidding it.

 A landlord may also be able to evict tenants for putting misleading information on the rental application form.
 For instance, lying about their eviction history, employment status, or the number of people they're going to be living with.